PiVortex/intents-deposit/README.md

 ## Flow

-1) Select the token you want to deposit and which chain to deposit from
+1) Select the token you want to deposit and the chain to deposit from.
-2) Deposit into the address provided the specified token and chain
+2) Deposit tokens into the address provided for a specific chain.
-3) Lock the deposited token in the NEAR smart contract
+3) Lock the deposited tokens in the example NEAR smart contract.
-4) Provide your wallet address and unlock from the contract and withdraw to your wallet
+4) Provide your wallet address and the unlock the tokens from the contract and withdraw them to your wallet on another chain.

 ## How it works

 This example uses the [intents.near](https://github.com/near/intents) contract and its bridges to have a representation of foreign assets on NEAR.
-When you deposit assets into the deposit address the bridge locks your token and `mints` you a [NEP245](https://nomicon.io/Standards/Tokens/MultiToken/Core) `multi-tokens`.
-The generated `deposit address` is unique to the chain and the NEAR account id submitted, the submitted account Id will become the owner of the minted multi-tokens.
+When you deposit assets into the deposit address, the bridge locks your token and `mints` you [NEP245](https://nomicon.io/Standards/Tokens/MultiToken/Core) `multi-tokens`.
+The generated `deposit address` is unique to the chain and the NEAR account Id submitted, the submitted account Id will become the owner of the minted multi-tokens.
+The POA bridge currently being used is centralized, bridges integrated with the intents contract in the future will be decentralized.

 The intents contract is a `multi-token contract` itself, it keeps track of the balances of many tokens.
-These tokens are actually `wrappers` around other tokens on NEAR, most of these tokens are NEP141 tokens but can also be other NEP245 tokens or even NEP171 tokens.
-You can unwrap these tokens into their representation on NEAR but to reduce the number of transactions and button clicks needed this example keeps assets in their intents.near wrapped form.
+These tokens are actually `wrappers` around other tokens on NEAR; most of these tokens are NEP141 tokens, but can also be other NEP245 tokens or even NEP171 tokens.
+You can unwrap these tokens into their representation on NEAR but to reduce the number of transactions and button clicks needed, this example keeps assets in their intents.near wrapped form.

-To lock the assets in a contract the user calls the `mt_transfer_call` function on the `intents.near` multi-token contract with the target contract as an argument.
-This call transfers ownerships of the tokens to the example contract and calls the `mt_on_transfer` function on the example contract.
-In this repo the example contract just stores the balance of the user for that token, the idea is that you will modify this contract to actually do something (staking, paying for services, prediction market, lending, etc.)
+To lock the assets in a contract, the user calls the `mt_transfer_call` function on the `intents.near` multi-token contract with the target contract as an argument.
+This call transfers ownership of the tokens to the example contract and calls the `mt_on_transfer` function on the example contract.
+In this repo, the example contract just stores the number of locked tokens a user has for each token.
+The idea is that you will modify this contract to actually do something (staking, paying for services, prediction market, lending, etc).

-When a user wants to unlock the tokens from the example contract they call the `withdraw` function on the example contract which gets the balance of the user and transfers them that many tokens by making a [cross contract call](https://docs.near.org/smart-contracts/anatomy/crosscontract) to the `mt_transfer` function on the intents.near contract, then if the call is successful removes the user's balance.
+When a user wants to unlock the tokens from the example contract, they call the `withdraw` function on the example contract, which gets the balance of the user and transfers them that many tokens by making a [cross contract call](https://docs.near.org/smart-contracts/anatomy/crosscontract) to the `mt_transfer` function on the intents.near contract, then if the call is successful, removes the user's balance from the example contract.

-In the same button click, once the unlock has been completed, the user calls `ft_withdraw` (ft because the tokens unwrapped representation on NEAR is a fungible token in the POA bridge case), with args to withdraw to a certain address.
+In the same button click, once the unlock has been completed, the user calls `ft_withdraw` (ft because the tokens' unwrapped representation on NEAR is a fungible token in the POA bridge case), with args to withdraw to a certain address.
 This makes a call to the unwrapped representation token contract to bridge the funds to the specified address.

 ## Key parts